Office of Professional Responsibility:

 - Who are the possible witnesses?

 It is also important to attach copies of any evidence that might be useful to the investigation.
 If information is forwarded to the OPR, the complainant should retain copies of all forwarded documents, since this information will not be returned to the complainant.
 Each complainant will be interviewed as part of the preliminary analysis stage.
-The preliminary analysis stage is conducted by the OPR to determine if an investigation is warranted or not warranted.
-This helps to assure that employees are not investigated due to frivolous complaints.
+The preliminary analysis stage is conducted by the OPR to determine if an investigation is warranted.
+This helps to ensure that employees are not investigated due to frivolous complaints.